atulsingh369/atulsingh369/README.md

 *   🌍  I'm based in Lucknow, UP, IN
 *   🖥️  See my portfolio at [My Portfolio](http://atulsingh369.netlify.app/)
 *   ✉️  You can contact me at [atulsingh.0369@gmail.com](mailto:atulsingh.0369@gmail.com)
-*   🧠  I'm learning MLOps Engineering
+*   🧠  I'm learning MLOps
 *   🤝  I'm open to collaborating on AI/ML Projects and projects imacting real world problems
 *   ⚡  I'm secetly a workoholic..but rather keep it a secret..